-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care - Routine (continued) \$0 co-pay per visit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care - Routine (continued) Routine prescription eyeglasses and contact lenses.
+Total reimbursement for eyeglasses and/or contact lenses combined is limited to \$200 Every two years.
+The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
+You may purchase eye hardware from any licensed, qualified provider.
+Multi-year benefits may not be available in following years.
+Diabetic Retinopathy and Glaucoma screenings are allowed for an unlimited number of screenings. \$0 co-pay per visit.
 50% co-insurance.
-Diabetic Retinopathy and Glaucoma screenings are allowed for an unlimited number of screenings.
-Welcome to Medicare" Preventive Visit There is no coinsurance 50% co-insurance.
+"Welcome to Medicare" Preventive Visit There is no coinsurance 50% co-insurance.
 No prior authorization required.
 The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed. or co-pay for the "Welcome to Medicare" preventive visit.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Worldwide coverage No prior authorization required.
-The amounts you pay for worldwide services do not apply to your yearly maximum out-of-pocket amount. you re For each service, see ap s on the care and services eceive. propriate sections of this Includes urgently needed care and emergency care received outside of the United States or United States Territories.
-Benefits Chart for cost-sharing, benefit rules, an limits.
+The amounts you pay for worldwide services do not apply to your yearly maximum out-of-pocket amount.
+Includes urgently needed care and emergency care received outside of the United States or United States Territories.
 Follow up care, after your emergency condition has stabilized, is not covered outside of the United States or United States Territories unless approved in advance by the plan.
 Ambulance services, to the nearest appropriate facility, are covered in urgent or emergent situations in which your medical condition is such that other means of transportation could endanger your health.
 Prescription drugs purchased outside of the United States will be reimbursed only if they are directly related to urgent or emergent services and considered medically necessary.
 We will not cover drugs purchased outside of the United States that are unrelated to urgent or emergent services.
-Foreign taxes and fees are not covered.
+Your cost-sharing depends you receive.
+For each service, see app Benefits Chart for cost-sha limits. ropriate sections of this

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Worldwide coverage (continued) Follow up care, after your emergency condition has stabilized, is not covered outside of the United States or United States Territories unless approved in advance by the plan.
-When in-network: Prior authorization is required for non-urgent or emergent follow up care.
+Prior authorization is required for non- urgent or emergent follow up care .